-However, children do have some inherent legal rights as soon as they are born, and they obtain some additional rights as they grow.
-Additionally, children are able to access some of the rights available only to adults (such as legal actions) when a parent or legal guardian acts on their behalf.
+But children have some legal rights as soon as they are born.
+They are entitled to human rights and civil rights, for example, like any other human being.
+They also receive other rights as they grow.
+Children can access some rights only available to adults when a parent or legal guardian acts on their behalf.

 Legal Rights of Children: The Basics

 There are some rights that every child is born with.
 For example, children are entitled to a safe environment free from child abuse.
 They are, theoretically, entitled to good nutrition, healthcare, and education.
 Children are entitled to a safe place to live and come of age.

 Parents have the right to raise their children as they see fit.
 If a child's caregivers cannot parent the child, courts take this very seriously.
 If a child is in an unsafe environment, the state may remove the child from the parent's home and place them in foster care.
 The parents are then offered services that seek to remedy the conditions which led to the child's removal from the home.
 If a child was severely abused, or the parents failed to address the conditions which led to the child being removed, the state may request that the court terminate the parental rights of the child's parents.
 After parental rights are terminated, the child may then be placed for adoption.